Marketcircle/AXElements/docs/Debugging.markdown

 [MacRuby Ticket #1320](http://www.macruby.org/trac/ticket/1320) or some other freedom patch that AXElements or ActiveSupport adds to the run time.
-I have not been able to create a reduction of the problem so that Eloy can look at the problem, and since AXElements is not open source I cannot just ask someone else to look at the problem.
+I have not been able to create a reduction of the problem yet.

 The real problem is that loss of back trace happens for multiple exception classes.
 The [work around](https://gist.github.com/1107314)